ubc-library-rc/intro-api/index.md

 - formulate an API query
 - retrieve information through an API call

+To make the most of the workshop activities please install [Open Refine](https://openrefine.org/download.html){:target="_blank"} ahead of time.

 ## Schedule

 | 0:00 | Setup and introductions |